 Exhibition curated by Jenny Gerow

-ARMSTEAD SPEAKS ABOUT HIS EXHIBITION ON BRIC TV's 112BK:
+ARMSTEAD SPEAKS ABOUT HIS EXHIBITION AND ARTISTIC PRACTICE:

 The Project Room, located adjacent to the Gallery in BRIC House is an added resource for video work, BRIC's emerging curator program, small-scale exhibitions and experimental curatorial projects.

 You Might Also Like

 Opening Reception for Kenseth Armstead: Master Work: Slaves of New York 1776Jan 17, 2018 • 7:00 PM - 9:00 PM